shmuelie/Shmuelie.WinRTServer/README.md

 test directory.
 Simply run the `Shmuelie.WinRTServer.Sample.Package` project to see it in action.

+> **Note**: If Visual Studio fails to build the Metadata project restarting
+> Visual Studio should fix the problem.

 # Alternatives

 If both applications are full trust applications other RPC/IPC technology might